kiesraad/abacus/documentatie/flowcharts/date-entry-page.md

 # Data Entry Page

+## TODO
+- add dash icon in "Render navigation menu" for forms with all fields filled with `0`
+- add blue circle icon in "Render navigation menu" for forms that some field(s) filled in, but nothing submitted

 ## Questions
 - Where does "cache input" happen in these flows?
 - Is there a different warning icon for accepted versus not-accepted warnings?
 Or is it not possible to leave a page without accepting the warning?
 Also, accepting warnings is not yet included in any of the flows.